HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

 tall.
 A radar on Magellan emitted radiation from a small dish and captured some of the radiation back a small amount of time later.
 The intensity of the pixel is the intensity of the reflected radiation.
-What precisely this means we can't quite say.
+What precisely this means we can't quite say yet.
+More reading to do.
 It's easier to start off with what it *isn't*.

 - It's not brightness of the surface.
 The radiation isn't visible and the radar wasn't affected by visible light (we assume).